 Understanding Stock Price Behavior Around External Financing

 The negative association between pre-financing price run-ups and post-financing price drift-downs is well documented in the literature.
-We find that firms experiencing pre-financing run-ups and those experiencing post-financing drift-downs may not always be the same firms.
-This reversal pattern is present for firms with low levels of cash flow from operations (CFO) only.
-This negative association does not exist for firms with high levels of CFO.
-The firms with high levels of CFO do not experience post-financing long-term underperformance even after controlling for various well-documented anomalies.
-Our analyses suggest that the level of CFO plays a critical and previously unrecognized role in the net issuance puzzle.
+We find that firms experiencing pre-financing run-ups and firms experiencing post-financing drift-downs may not always be the same firms.
+This reversal pattern is present for firms with low levels of cash flows only.
+This negative association does not exist for firms with high levels of cash flows.
+Furthermore, the firms with high levels of cash flows do not experience post-financing long-term underperformance even after controlling for various well-documented anomalies.
+Our analyses suggest that the level of cash flows plays a critical and previously unrecognized role in the net issuance puzzle.

 Keywords: External financing, stock price run-ups, stock underperformance